 I was born, the oldest of four children, in Derbyshire, and had a happy childhood even though my Father’s work meant we moved around many towns and I was always starting in new schools.
-I was always reading and writing stories even then and was often asked to read them out in class, which I did very nervously at first but gradually became more confident.
+From an early age I loved reading and writing stories and was often asked to read them out in class, which I did very nervously at first but gradually became more confident.
 Eventually I arrived, aged 11, in Accrington and, on being accused of ‘speaking posh,’ I rapidly acquired a Lancashire accent, which has never quite faded despite moving away from Lancashire aged 18.

 After studying English and Psychology at Hull University I ended up in Worcestershire with a much-loved job as an English lecturer in a College.
 This combined my two great fascinations, words and people.

 One of my proudest moments was when I was nominated for the Outstanding Teaching and Learning Practitioner Awards by the Learning and Skills Council.
 After winning in the Midlands category I went on to be a finalist in the National Awards.
 At an amazing Star Awards ceremony in London I was delighted to be Highly Commended as Runner Up.

 But I found juggling this demanding job with bringing up two sons left little time for writing.
 However, I have always kept a daily diary which records events, ideas and feelings.
 These not only make for fascinating reading years later, but are a source of inspiration for the motivations of my characters.

 I wrote one novel whilst I was at work but, as I’m sure most writers find, it was very frustrating trying to fit a challenging work-load round my need to write.
 And it was a need.